Last Updated

 Can I roll transaction costs into my mortgage?

 Generally no. Danish banks lend against the property value.
-The mortgage covers up to 80% of the purchase price.
+The mortgage covers up to 80% of the purchase price — transaction costs sit outside that.

 Are any of these costs tax-deductible?